nandoflorestan/keepluggable/README.rst

 called an "action" layer.
 (This is commonly known as a "service" layer, but we call it "action".)
 This makes it possible for us to have any storage backends and use any web frameworks or other UI frameworks.

+Each application has its own business rules, therefore it is likely that you will subclass the provided action layer to tweak the workflow for your purposes.

 One such "action" is the pluggable policy for uploaded image treatment.
 For instance, the default policy converts the original uploaded image